 Alternatively, children may bring a packed lunch.
 As a holder of the Healthy School's Gold Award, we are keen that packed lunches should be balanced and healthy.
 Please ensure that your child has healthy choices such as wholemeal/best of both bread, salads and fruits.

 Crisps, chocolate and cakes should be kept to a minimum.
 We are a NUT FREE SCHOOL and ask that you do not send nuts or nut spread in your child's packed lunch.
-Children bringing packed lunches will be served water to drink, just as pupils taking hot lunches are.
+Children bringing packed lunches will have their water bottle with them at lunchtime, just as pupils taking hot lunches do.
 No other drinks should be brought in.